Exegesis vs. Eisegesis: What’s the Difference?

 FAQs

 Not necessarily.
-It’s just essential to recognize when you’re using it.
+It’s just essential to recognize when to use this method of interpretation.

 2. Can one text have multiple exegeses?

-While the goal is to find the author’s intent, different scholars might have varied interpretations.
+While the goal is to find the author’s intent, different scholars often have varied interpretations.

 3. How can I practice exegesis?